-In this tutorial we will show you how to install and configuration CubeCart on Ubuntu 15.04.
-For those of you who didn’t know, CubeCart is a powerful e-commerce shopping cart software solution which has been made to run on servers that have PHP and MariaDB support.
-With CubeCart you can set up an online store which can be used to sell digital or physical products to customers all over the world.
+In this tutorial, we will show you how to install and configure CubeCart on Ubuntu 15.04.
+For those of you who didn’t know, CubeCart is a powerful e-commerce shopping cart software solution that has been made to run on servers that have PHP and MariaDB support.
+With CubeCart you can set up an online store that can be used to sell digital or physical products to customers all over the world.

 Install CubeCart on Ubuntu 15.04